WELCOME & ORIENTATION: (Click on any words in the teal/aqua/greenish color that are hyperlinks to more information about that item)

-- Charles Otwell, JPIC Musical Director, (twenty plus years on tour with last ten with Poncho Sanchez’s Latin jazz band), Chair of Philosophy at Orange Coast College in Costa Mesa, CA.
+- Charles Otwell, JPIC Musical Coordinator, (twenty plus years on tour with last ten with Poncho Sanchez’s Latin jazz band), Chair of Philosophy at Orange Coast College in Costa Mesa, CA.

 - Paul Rinzler, Director of Jazz Studies at Cal Poly in San Luis Obispo, CA.

-- Martin E. Rosenberg on red hot jazz guitar, Research Associate at The New Centre for Research and Practice, out of Pittsburgh, PA.
+- Martin E. Rosenberg on red hot jazz guitar, Research Associate at The New Centre for Research and Practice, from Pittsburgh, PA.

-- Lorenzo Simpson, SUNY Stonybrook philosopher and jazz player
+- Lorenzo Simpson, SUNY Stonybrook philosopher and jazz tenor sax 🎷 player

 Jazz: a powerful force for creativity and freedom.